ConnorSweeneyDev/SimpleGameEngine/readme.md

 binary must be run from the root to work as intended.

 On Windows, the binary will be statically linked to any C++ runtime libraries that are used, but dynamically linked to SDL2.
-On Linux, the binary will be dynamically linked to both SDL2 and the C++ runtime libraries to avoid any floating dependencies.
+On Linux, the binary will be statically linked where possible (libgcc and libstdc++) but dynamically linked to everything else.

 ### Windows
 You must have the same version of [MinGW](https://winlibs.com/) as me in your path (look at